oracleyue/fastKARs/README.md

 - `mixARs.m`: applies mixARs method to perform time-series clustering;

-- `labelmatch.m`: matches the labels of ground truth clusters and the labels of clustering results.
+- `minModelGaps.m` and `minNumMismatch.m`: matches the labels of ground
+  truth clusters and the labels of clustering results.

 ## Demo Scripts